 Have the courts found Modi guilty of any crime?

-It is sometimes claimed that "...the Supreme Court, generally reckoned one of the few incorruptible institutions left in India, can't find Modi guilty" (comment on a Guardian opinion piece.)
-This misses the fact that Modi has neither been tried, nor been exonerated, for his role in the violence in Gujarat in 2002.
-The legal argument to date has centred on whether he should stand trial.
+It is sometimes claimed that did not find Modi guilty of involvement in the Gujarat 2002 violence.
+But, in reality, Modi has neither been tried, nor been exonerated, for his role in the violence.
+The legal argument has centred on whether he should stand trial, and after he became prime minister, the chances of this became very slim.
 A Special Investigation Team (SIT) appointed by the Supreme Court questioned Modi in 2010 during which he denied all responsibility or claimed he could not recollect events.
-On several occasions Modi lied to the SIT, but despite freely available evidence contradicting Modi's versions of events, the SIT failed to follow up on difficult questions.
+On several occasions Modi lied to the SIT, but despite freely available evidence contradicting Modi's versions of events, the SIT failed to challenge these lies or follow up with further questions.

 In this context, in February 2013, the Supreme Court allowed a petition, the Zakia Jafri protest petition, against the SIT report which, if successful, would have paved the way for a prosecution of Modi.
-Citizens for Justice and Peace, who supported the petition, produce detailed reports on the proceedings.
-A Gujarat magistrates court rejected the petition in December 2013, and Zakia Jafri has filed a criminal revision application before the Gujarat High Court challenging the order of the magistrates court (awaiting hearing at the time of writing).
-While many NGOs and individuals, including former Chief Justice of the Supreme Court, V. N. Khare, believe Modi should stand trial, it remains an open question whether the evidence of Modi's complicity in the violence will be tested in court.
+A Gujarat magistrates court rejected the petition in December 2013, and Zakia Jafri filed a criminal revision application before the Gujarat High Court challenging the order of the magistrates court.
+This was partly accepted by the Gujarat High Court, and at the time of writing the legal fight for justice continues.
+While many NGOs and individuals, including former Chief Justice of the Supreme Court, V. N. Khare, believe Modi should stand trial, it remains open whether the evidence of Modi's complicity in the violence will ever be tested in court.

 Gujarat 2002 justice in our news pages.